jfjhh/qotd/README.md

 ## Todo

-- Put it up on the web.
+- Add more quotes to the file.

 ## Installation